$121 Find Cheap Flights from New York to Europe

 The average price of all round-trip flights from New York to Europe clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Europe, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from New York to Europe, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Europe, Wednesday is the cheapest day to fly and Saturday is the most expensive.

 How far in advance should I book a flight from New York to Europe?